Ramón Martínez (infielder)

 Ramón E. Martínez (born October 10, 1972) is an American former Major League Baseball utility infielder.
-He is the cousin of catcher Geovany Soto.

 Early career

 Martínez graduated from Escuela Superior Catolica High School and then attended Vernon Regional Junior College in Texas, where he played baseball and graduated in 1992.
 He was signed as an undrafted free agent by the Kansas City Royals on January 15, 1993.

 Professional career

 Kansas City Royals

 Martínez made his professional baseball debut with the Gulf Coast Royals in the rookie leagues in 1993 and rose through the Royals farm system with stops in Wilmington, Wichita, and Omaha.

 San Francisco Giants

 On December 9, 1996, Martínez was traded by the Royals to the San Francisco Giants for Jamie Brewington.
 He played with the Giants Double-A team in Shreveport and Triple-A teams in Phoenix and Fresno before finally getting his first shot at the big leagues.

 Martínez made his major league debut on June 20, 1998, as the starting second baseman for the Giants against the San Diego Padres.
 He went 3 for 3 in his debut, with his first hit being a single off Mark Langston.
 He was the first Giant since Willie McCovey to register at least 3 hits in his first Major League game.

 He remained on the Giants roster through 2002.
 The Giants used him as a utility player primarily, with occasional starts at second, shortstop or third.